 To compile Canadian figures, Radio-Canada collects the numbers published on provinces and territories websites, in addition to the numbers published by the Public Health Agency of Canada.
 For Quebec data, there may be a delay before the total of confirmed cases, recovered cases and deaths in the regions equals the total for the province.
+Caution: provinces and countries do not count cases, recoveries and deaths in the same way.
+The comparisons, although interesting, remain approximate.

 Unless specified in the methodology, our numbers reflect the cumulative total of cases as reported daily by governments.
 We show the data on the date on which citizens became aware of new cases or deaths, even if some may have occurred earlier or at an unknown date.